nvhphuc1206/hphuc_miniproject/README.md

-# Mini Project: MITOCHONDRIAL GENOME ANALYSIS
+# Mini Project - MITOCHONDRIAL GENOME ANALYSIS

 ## Description:
 This repository is build to analyze sequencing data then assemble and analyze the mitochondrial genome through the following main steps: